This and that from the Sailors Chest …

 (Löffler-Kirchner, Lexikon des Gesamten Buchwesens, II , 80).

 The opulence of here even 87 such works in the scope of the intended report thus speaks for itself.
 Their number obviously varies, ultimately reflecting the private character of practically each single copy.
 Numbered, though not without exception, throughout, the suite reaches with plate “88” its highest mark not only in the present case.
 Among the few copies provable here none counts more than 87 plates, however, just as here then, too.
 For beside those numbered in Arabic there are those not numbered – here 2 of them – as well as those marked in caps as here and there also elsewhere as “A” & “B”.
 Sequence and omissions of numbers vary from copy to copy.
-Even a copy proven here containing only 85 plates should be complete by itself and correspond to the respective selection the author had handed to the bookbinder.
+Even a copy traceable here containing only 85 plates should be complete by itself and correspond to the respective selection the author had handed to the bookbinder.